-The TLS/SSL Configurations risk vector determines if the used security protocol libraries support strong encryption standards when making connections to other machines.
+The TLS/SSL Configurations risk vector is part of the Diligence risk category.
+It determines if the used security protocol libraries support strong encryption standards when making connections to other machines.
 TLS/SSL is a widely used method of securing communications over the Internet.

 See data collection methods or the criteria for classifying findings as TLS/SSL Configurations.